imoetoo/Decentralized-Exchange-Platform/README.md

    ...
    ```

+   Alternatively, you can run the shortcut `npm run node`, which is defined in `package.json`.

 We have now set up the blockchain network! <br>
 We will now set up Terminal 2: The Client.
 Remenber to open a new terminal window and keep Terminal 1 running!